Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling: Introduction

 In ferrimagnetic multilayers, the RE and the TM sublattices are antiferromagnetically coupled at the interface; however the material exhibits a finite total magnetization.
 As known, the magnetization of ferrimagnets vanishes at a particular temperature, which is referred to as magnetic compensation temperature $\mathrm{T_{M}}$, and depends on the relative RE and TM composition.
 The existence of the $\mathrm{T_{M}}$ enables a thorough tuning of the magnetic properties for the development of different spintronic devices with enhanced functionalities; e.g. all-optical switching (AOS) of magnetization \cite{LAvilesSR2020, Iihama2018, Mondal2023}, spin-orbit torque-induced switching \cite{Je2018}, high-frequency oscillators, \cite{HaidarNC2019} magneto-optical recording \cite{Tsunashima2001}, etc; being another advantage over traditional ferromagnets.

 In this framework, TbCo multilayers and alloys have gained attention in the recent years \cite{Ciuciulkaite2020, Frackowiak2022}.
 For instance, a clear linear dependence of the $\mathrm{T_M}$ with RE composition was reported \cite{Alebrand2012, LAvilesSR2021, Nava2025}, but no clear connection to the magnetic properties has been established.
 Further works report on samples with large PMA that exhibit in-plane hysteresis \cite{ErtlJMMM1992,Gottwald2012, Mishra2023}, but this behavior is rather unexpected for a uniaxial magnetic system with a dominant PMA.
 In addition, although the magnetization switching in Tb/Co has been widely studied during the last years with special focus on AOS, there are several issues dealing with the magnetic anisotropies that remains unclear.
 Some authors \cite{Mishra2023, Peng2023} attribute the observed behavior to an in-plane anisotropy, but a systematic and comprehensive study of the magnetic properties as a function of thickness and temperature in Tb/Co multilayers has not been reported.
+It is also important to note that such anisotropies are effective anisotropies, and therefore do not necessarily coincide with the local microscopic anisotropies that give rise to the sperimagnetic behavior observed in RE–TM alloys \cite{Hu_SperimagneticAmAll_PRB2025}, nor with the conical magnetic configurations typically formed by the RE moments in those systems \cite{DrovosekovTwistedM_Multilayers_JMMM2019}.

 In the present work, we study magnetic properties of a complete set of ferrimagnetic Tb/Co multilayers with varying Tb thickness on the Co-rich side.
 A linear relationship between remanent magnetization and temperature was consistently observed across all samples, allowing us to propose a straightforward model to predict the compensation temperature $\mathrm{T_{M}}$.
 We also develop a toy model to reproduce the hysteresis cycle considering the magnetization reversal by domain nucleation.
 The paper is organized as follows: In Sec.
 II we present results related to the structural and chemical characterization of the Tb/Co multilayers.
 In Sec.
 III we discuss the magnetic properties of the samples, highlighting the influence of the Tb thickness on the compensation temperature and other relevant parameters, such as saturation magnetization, coercive field, anisotropies, etc. In this section, the developed magnetic model for the system is also presented, indicating successes and constraints.
 Finally, Sec.
 IV is devoted to summarize our work.